Why should you study at Universität Hamburg, Germany?

 Located within the School of Mathematics, Informatics and Natural Sciences, the Department of Informatics has a comprehensive research scope, comprising almost all fields of computer science.
 It further profits from excellent interdisciplinary links to other fields within the school and beyond, e.g., natural sciences, medicine, social sciences, humanities, and education sciences.
 Through HITeC, the research and technology transfer center within the department, cooperations and technology transfer with local companies are supported and industry-relevant research facilitated.

 Following its mission statement of human-centered complex systems, the department consists of the two complementary research clusters “Complex Systems Engineering” and “Human-Centered Computing” and some further research groups.
 Two graduate research groups supplement these 23 research groups with interdisciplinary and international links.
 The International Graduate Research Group on „Cross-Modal Interaction in Natural and Artificial Cognitive Systems“, which has been established as a cooperation between the Universität Hamburg and Tsinghua University, Beijing, China in 2006, focuses primarily on international exchange of ideas.
-Here is a list of all research groups at the Department of Informatics.
+Here is a list of all research groups and here a list of all professors at the Department of Informatics.

 Over 20 professors and about 80 research associates are currently working in the department, supported by almost 40 administrative and technical staff members.
 Together they offer ten programs of study (five on Bachelor’s and five on Master’s level) with currently about 1500 registered students.
 A large number of general computer pools with modern equipment and many specialized student pools within the research groups offer an excellent learning environment.
 An active student body with many established working and learning groups in a friendly, social environment completes the learning experience.